 One of the reasons you may see a baby or toddler wearing a baby helmet is plagiocephaly (or a misshapen head).
 There are actually three different types of misshapen heads, as causes of plagiocephaly are combined, and it’s not uncommon to see heads that illustrate two of the deformities.

 Plagiocephaly literally means “oblique head”.
 It’s called a parallelogram deformity because if you look down on the infant’s head (bird’s-eye-view), that is the shape you will see.
-An infant helmet is actually a cranial orthotic used to correct this deformity.
+A Baby helmet is actually a cranial orthotic used to correct this deformity.

 Some Plagiocephaly Facts from Cranial Technologies

-Cranial Technologies has an Online Head Shape Assessment that you can do at home.
+Cranial Technologies has an Online Head Shape Assessment that you can do at home to see about therapies and possible use of a baby helmet.

 In addition to Plagiocephaly, some kiddos might need a baby helmet because they have…